-Questions regarding ArtsCONNECT should be directed to Haowen Wang at email@example.com.
+Questions regarding ArtsCONNECT should be directed to Haowen Wang, Program Officer, Performing Arts, at email@example.com.

 ArtsCONNECT is made possible through support from the National Endowment for the Arts’ Regional Touring Program.

-To learn more about the program and eligibility requirements, please review the program guidelines carefully prior to submission.
+To learn more about the program and eligibility requirements, please see the program guidelines below.
+Guidelines are for information purposes only.

-For your convenience, guidelines are available in both PDF and Word formats below.
+For your convenience, guidelines are available in both PDF and Word formats.